 I was a little stumped about creating a Thanksgiving DIY project a project this year – in the past, I’ve made a gobble barnwood sign, GATHER letters, thankful chalkboard chargers and the give thanks burlap banner and greeting cards.

 Since we’re going to be out of town for Thanksgiving, I didn’t want to put something very complicated together just to take it down in a few days.
 I also didn’t want to spend any money.

 I thought maybe I could create something that would work for Thanksgiving and then convert into early Christmas decor.

-Enter, the Thanksgiving chalkboard crossword puzzle.
+Enter, the Thanksgiving chalkboard word search.

 I was concerned that it would look sloppy if I didn’t do it right.
 So, after I mocked up the words I wanted to include on notebook paper, I spent some time marking light chalk lines every two inches.
 I used this awesome Measure It! self-adhesive tape that I won in a giveaway at That’s My Letter.
 It’s awesome because it’s sticky AND repositional.
 So I was able to only use two lengths for this project.
 I have plenty leftover for the next project.
 (I was not asked to promote this, I just happened to win a pack and think it’s pretty slick.)